Bachelor’s Degree in Chemical Engineering

 Demonstrate broad-based skills and understanding of problem solving, ethics, social awareness, safety, communication, teamwork and leadership to excel as recognized leaders in their profession

-Be able to apply fundamental knowledge in chemical engineering to nurture new technologies from concept to commercialization
+A fundamental knowledge and an appreciation of the technology and business processes necessary to nurture new technologies from concept to commercialization

 Putting You on Track for Professional Success